idaholab/moose/modules/peridynamics/doc/content/source/scalarkernels/GeneralizedPlaneStrainPD.md

 ## Description

-ScalarKernel `GeneralizedPlaneStrainPD` computes the residual and Jacobian entry corresponding to the scalar variable.
+The `GeneralizedPlaneStrainPD` ScalarKernel computes the residual and Jacobian entry corresponding to the scalar variable.
 The values of residual and Jacobian are retrieved from the `GeneralizedPlaneStrainUserObjectBasePD` UserObjects.

 The residual is calculated based on